weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 Microsoft Azure or Google Compute Engine.
 </div>

-To assist in creating the VMs and the obtaining the discovery swarm token, a sample implementation script can be used called, [`scripts/1-machine-create.sh`][step1].
+To obtain the discovery swarm token, and create the VMs, a sample implementation script can be used: [`scripts/1-machine-create.sh`][step1].

 ### Launching Weave

-Next launch Weave on each of the virtual machines just created.
+Next launch Weave onto each of the virtual machines.

 Since the IP addresses of all the peers are not known ahead of time, you will need to pass `--init-peer-count 3` to `weave launch`.
 This is set to 3, since we are specifying a cluster of 3 VMs.

-Since Weave-1 will be the `bootstrap node`, its target should be set to 0 and so only weave-2 and weave-3 will need `--init-peer-count` set to 3 at launch.
+In this setup, Weave-1 is the `bootstrap node`, and so its target should be set to 0.
+Only weave-2 and weave-3 need to have  `--init-peer-count` set to 3 at launch.

 On each host, except for the `weave-1` which is our `bootstrap node` we will need to:

   1. launch Weave router with `--init-peer-count 3`
   3. launch proxy with a copy of TLS flags from Docker daemon
+  4. Connect the host to weave-1

 On weave-1 run: